thojmr/PregnancyPlus/README.md

 - This is currently only available in Character Studio, you should see additional sliders below the KK_Pregnancy slider

 ## How to download
-Check the Koikatsu Discord "Mod Sharing" channel for the latest releases, or build it yourself.
+You can grab the latest plugin release [here](https://github.com/thojmr/KK_PregnancyPlus/releases), or build it yourself.
 Explained further below.

 ## How to install
 Almost all plugins are installed in the same way.
 If there are any extra steps needed they will be added to the plugin descriptions below.